Kitura/kitura.dev/content/docs/guides/authentication/jwt.md

 }
 ```

-Then we need to declare our instance of CredentialsJWT with our newly defined options, as well as setting the subject claim to id:
+Then we need to declare our instance of CredentialsJWT with our newly defined options, as well as setting the `subject` claim to `id`:

 ```swift
 let jwtCredentials = CredentialsJWT<MyClaims>(verifier: App.jwtVerifier, options: [CredentialsJWTOptions.subject: "id", CredentialsJWTOptions.userProfileDelegate: MyDelegate.self])